-Judson J.:—The issue in this appeal is whether the appellant was a personal corporation within the meaning of s.
-68 of the Income Tax Act during its 1955 and 1956 taxation years.
+JUDSON, J.:—The issue in this appeal is whether the appellant was a personal corporation within the meaning of Section 68 of the Income Tax Act during its 1955 and 1956 taxation years.
 Both the Income Tax Appeal Board and the Exchequer Court have found that it was not.
-The appellant contests this finding and appeals from the reassessments made for the 1955 and 1956 taxation years.
+The appellant contests this finding and appeals from the re-assessments made for the 1955 and 1956 taxation years.

 In my opinion, the appeal fails and should be dismissed with costs.

 Personal corporation” is defined by Section 68 of the Income Tax Act in the following terms: